Rfontt/Rfontt/README.md

 ## About me: :alien:

 I am a fullsatck programmer, specialist in backend with node.js and I am in an increasing evolution.
-I currently have one year of experience with react, react native and, mainly, node.
+I currently, have one year of experience with react, react native and, mainly, node.
 I intend to grow even more by learning about the world of computational logic.
 I have knowledge in mysql and mongodb, as well as typescript and a bit of graphql that I am currently developing.